wronghandedryan/mongomart-world-session-1/README.md

   open after a few minutes
 - On the Getting Started screen: Turn on Anonymous Authentication
 ![Stitch Application](images/step2a.png "Stitch — Anonymous Authentication toggle")
+- Click *Review & Deploy Changes* at the top and click *Deploy* in the dialog window
 - Copy your Stitch App ID in top-left corner
 ![Stitch Application](images/step2b.png "Stitch — Stitch App ID")